Cincinnati Children's Blog

 Many teens won’t tell their coaches or parents about the pain until it interferes with their training.
 Typically, they’re at the point where they either can’t run at all or it hurts an awful lot when they run.

-It’s important for teens to communicate with their coaches and parents so that they can determine together if rest or medical help is necessary.
+It’s important for teens to communicate with their coaches and parents so that they can determine together whether rest or medical help is necessary.
 Early collaboration is key.
-If we can catch an injury early on, we can treat it quickly and minimize the impact of it.
-The athlete may even be able to keep running while we concurrently treat it.

 What to Do When Your Runner is in Pain

-If you’ve determined that your runner needs medical attention, I recommend seeking out care where both a medical doctor and physical therapist work together in the same clinic.
+If you’ve determined that your runner needs medical attention, I recommend seeking care where both a medical doctor and physical therapist work together in the same place.
 At our runner’s clinic, runners will receive a medical diagnosis, physical therapy diagnosis, and a joint plan of care, which may include guidance on training and home exercises.
-Having both providers in the same place allows for everyone to be on the same page and nothing is lost in translation.
+Having both providers in the same place allows everyone to be on the same page and nothing is lost in translation.

 At Cincinnati Children’s, we like to take the long view, as having an injury increases the risk of getting another injury later in life.
 We do everything we can to help teens continue running for the rest of their lives.

-To learn more about our Runner’s Clinic, please email running@cchmc.org or call 513-636-7333.
+To see if our runner’s clinic is a good fit for your teen, please email running@cchmc.org or call 513-636-7333.

 Related Articles